5 Questions to Ask When Building Your Member Value Proposition

 What does a great MVP look like?

 Your MVP is a succinct, compelling description of the value of membership to the member, not a list of what the organization does.
+Take, for example, our client, the Work Wellness Institute:

 5 Questions to Ask When Defining Your Association's MVP